Prince25/Solar-System/README.md

 2. Make a point light source located in the center of the sun, matching the current color of the sun ball, with a size parameter equal to 10**n where n is the current sun radius.
 In JavaScript, ** is the exponent operator.
 Since the light's size is changing and not the brightness, you should see the outer planets darken more than the inner ones whenever the sun shrinks. **- 7 points.**

 3. Place four orbiting planets.
 Their radii shall all be 1.
-The smallest orbit shall be 5 units away from the sun and each orbit after shall be 3 units farther, with each farther planet revolving at a slightly slower rate.
+The smallest orbit shall be 5 units away from the sun and each orbit after shall be 3 units farther, with each farther planet revolving at a slightly slower rate than the previous.
 Leave the ambient lighting of each planet the default value of zero. **- 5 points.**

-4. Planet descriptions, from the inside out:
+4. Planet descriptions, from the innermost to the outermost:

    **Planet 1:**  Icy-gray, 2 subdivisions, flat shaded, diffuse only. **- 5 points.**